CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 #### Constants

-- By default are considered to be signed integers.
+- By default are considered to be signed integers
 - Unsigned if have "U" as suffix

 #### Casting